 - Bed Bugs.
 Another guest on the carpet is bed bugs.
 They cannot fly and are normally found within 15-feet of the bed, usually in the mattress and foundation/box springs, but they favor the carpet’s edge.

 - Silverfish.
 The shimmery and slithering silverfish is one bug you never want to see indoors.
 This pest will feast on fabric, paper, glue, and cardboard boxes.
 Silverfish are survivors—they even predate the dinosaurs—so it can be a challenge to get them out of your home once they are there.

 Unpleasant though they may be, every house has dust mites.
 Because they feed off dead skin cells, dust mites can thrive in any plush surface that can hold tasty particles, whether carpet, upholstery, bedding, or kids’ toys.
 If any of the above rings true, it may be time to consider replacing the carpet in your home.
-Palmetto Carpet & Floor Coverings offers a full line of flooring selections for your home, office, a resort property, or commercial use.
+Palmetto Carpet & Floor Coverings offers a full line of flooring selections such as luxury vinyl flooring for your home, office, a resort property, or commercial use.
 Contact Palmetto Carpet & Flooring and allow us to help you make the right decisions for all your flooring projects.